Jane Morrice: Political career

-She entered politics in 1996 when she joined the Northern Ireland Women's Coalition (founded by Monica McWilliams and Pearl Sagar).
-In 1996 she was an unsuccessful candidate in the Northern Ireland Forum election in North Down.
-She stood unsuccessfully as an independent in North Down at the 1997 general election.
+Dr Jane Morrice entered politics in 1996 when she co-founded the Northern Ireland Women's Coalition.
+She stood unsuccessfully as a NI Women’s Coalition representative in North Down at the 1997.
 She was elected in North Down at the 1998 Northern Ireland Assembly election, but lost the seat at the 2003 election.

-Morrice also served as a member of the Board of Governors of the Integrated Education Fund and as a Board Member of the Laganside Corporation, which was tasked with regenerating Belfast's waterfront.
+Morrice also served as a member of the Board of Governors of the Integrated Education Fund, as Deputy Chief NI Equality Commissioner and as a Board Member of the Laganside Corporation, which was tasked with regenerating Belfast's waterfront.

 In 2006, Jane was nominated to represent Northern Ireland on the Brussels-based EESC and, in 2013, she was elected its vice president.
 In a role similar to that of Deputy Speaker, she chaired sessions of the Assembly made up of 350 members from 28 EU Member States speaking 23 languages.
 In 2008, she was appointed to the NI Equality Commission as Deputy Chief and, in this role, she also Chaired the Equality and Diversity Steering Group promoting the role of women in Local Councils and was a member of the Audit Committee.

 As an EESC Member, Morrice and has authored two reports on the EU role in peace-building in Northern Ireland and the world.
 She also works to promote exchange of experience between Northern Ireland and conflict zones and has carried out such work in Afghanistan, the Lebanon, Turkey and Cyprus.

 In recognition of her work, Jane was awarded the Boston Certificate of Recognition for Peace and Equality.